mekomsolutions/ozone-distro-cambodia/readme/impl-guide.md

 # 🇰🇭 Ozone Kh - Implementer Guide

-The distro can be run using the Ozone Pro Docker project.
+The distro can be run using the Ozone Docker project.
 Quick start command below, for trials purposes only - would not suit for stable environment.

 ```
 $ git clone https://github.com/openmrs/ozone-cambodia